sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Enterprise scale

 We have the overarching goal to [level up our enterprise-ready features](../index.md#level-up-our-enterprise-ready-features).
 Batch Changes is successfully adopted by very large companies, with 10,000s of repositories.
-They face two limitations in practice:
+They face three limitations in practice:

 - Creating changesets locally takes too long to be practical for very large-scale changes.
-- Navigation in the UI when there are 100s of batch changes and 10,000s of changesets is cumbersome
+- Navigation in the UI when there are 100s of batch changes and 10,000s of changesets is cumbersome.
+- Batch Changes's permission model is minimalistic and insufficient for some large enterprises.

 To drive enterprise success and stickiness, we need to: